eisax/hms/README.md

 - **Run `npm install`**
 - **Run `npm run dev`**

-# HMS Docker and AWS Deployment Guide
+# b) HMS Docker and AWS Deployment Guide

 This README provides a comprehensive guide to deploying the HMS application using Docker containers.
 The steps cover installation, container creation, running migrations, and application setup.